in the middle

 06:45 BOM » 18:25 LHR

 Mumbai is where chic meets East, the fashion capital of India and the home of Bollywood.
 Once given to Prince Charles II as a wedding present, today it is a bustling metropolis with cheap flights to Mumbai being widely available.
 Built on an island, cheap Mumbai hotels are more common to the south of the island where the majority of the tourist attractions are, with the commercial district located in the north.
-Booking your flight to India and hotel separately is quite often cheaper always provides much more flexibility than traditional tour operator packages.
-It's possible to find cheap flights to Mumbai throughout the year but a particularly popular time to visit is during the months of August and September for the Ganesh Chaturthi Festival so why not time your 2017 or 2018 trip to join in the fun?
+Booking your flight to India and hotel separately is quite often cheaper, and provides more flexibility than traditional tour operator packages.
+It's possible to find cheap flights to Mumbai throughout the year but a particularly popular time to visit is during the months of August and September for the Ganesh Chaturthi Festival.
+So why not time your 2018 or 2019 trip to join in the fun?

 Beaches span Mumbai's coastline and sunsets are breathtaking so spend some time soaking up your exotic location.
 A visit to this vibrant city is not complete without stopping by the Gateway to India which was a monument built in honour of George V and Queen Mary.
 Enjoy some of the cultural side of the city at the Haji Ali, a mosque and tomb, or visit the Elephanta Caves on a tiny island just off Mumbai.

 Chhatrapati Shivaji International Airport is the destination for all inbound flights.
 While you can get cheap flights to Mumbai from all across the UK, if you want to fly direct then you'll need to fly out of London Heathrow.
 Airlines including British Airways, Jet Airways and Air India fly the route daily, taking just under nine hours to reach Mumbai.